nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 </tr>
 <tr>
 <td colspan="1">`repository.binary.store`</td>
+<td colspan="1">DEPRECATED.</br>
-<td colspan="1">**[Deprecated]** Defines the folder where binaries are stored.
+Defines the folder where binaries are stored.
 Useful when using clustering or to change the location of binaries to another location.
 This parameter is still in use in existing configurations: for new installation, use `nuxeo.binarystores.root`</td>
 <td colspan="1">default</td>
 <td colspan="1">&nbsp;</td>
 </tr>
 <tr>
 <td colspan="1">`nuxeo.binarystores.root`</td>
 <td colspan="1">Defines the root folder where all binaries are stored.
-Useful when using clustering or to change the location of binaries to another location.
-See NXP-27109  for more details</td>
+Useful when using clustering or to change the location of binaries to another location (See [NXP-27109](https://jira.nuxeo.com/browse/NXP-27109) for more details).</td>
 <td colspan="1">&nbsp;</td>
 <td colspan="1">&nbsp;</td>
 </tr>